water54/openlocate-android/README.md

 OpenLocate initialises a  background service alongside your application.
 This background service collects  and transmits location updates.

 The location updates rely on Google Play Services' `Fused Location Provider`.
-The Fused Location Provider API allows the user to select a “quality of service” that determines the accuracy and battery drain of location updates.
-By default, OpenLocate sets a enhanced for battery performance while maintaining acceptable location update accuracy.

 The location collection interval is set at a default of 3 minutes.
 Actual  location updates received can be more frequent than this however, as OpenLocate will receive passive fixes (location updates triggered by other applications) if there are any.

 In order to minimize battery usage and network traffic to your server, the location updates are not transmitted immediately, but rather batched locally for sending at a defined interval.
 The default transmission interval is one hour.
 Once successfully transmitted, the location updates are no longer stored on the device.